kyleeschen1/projector/README.md

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/factorials.gif)

 Teachers can create assignments where students must solve problems within a constrained subset of Clojure functions.
 Students will be able to walk through code step by step to understand how all the functions fit together.
 I next want to make the animations responsive to key inputs, so that students can effortlessly stop, slow, speed, and rewind the animations.
-This allows students to zero in on the exact point where understanding breaks down.
-This is a resolution conducive to deliberate practice.
+This allows students to zero in on the exact point where understanding breaks down, which in turn affords the kind of hyperfocused tuning that deliberate practice requires.

 ## How it Works